NathanaelGo/the-halcyon-cradle/NPCs/Chronus.md

 Seen by [[Pandora]] with [[Vega Nox]] while meeting [[Paimonia]] after Vega Nox conquered Codex

 [[The Zignus Institute|The Institute]] wants us to ask him the following question: "The coordinates we require on [[Blazur]] and [[Valtara]]" (message has been passed down to 8000 years - context has be lost - probably somewhere on Illios)

+Walks time
+Being of hatred - walked the path of revenge that spans eons Wants to:
+- kill something
+- save something
+- see something done

+Trying to fight a fate so grand & beyond them

+Saw something that would XYZ and Nihilism